VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 ## Usage

-### Installing spikesafe-python
+### IDE and Using a Virtual Environment
 To run these sequences, an IDE such as [Visual Studio Code](https://code.visualstudio.com/) is required.
+Optionally, using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) is recommended to successfully meet the installation requirements to run these sequences.
+After your virtual environment is setup, continue to install the remaining Python packages below.

+### Installing spikesafe-python Package
 The [spikesafe-python](https://pypi.org/project/spikesafe-python/) repository will need to be installed as a package using the command `python -m pip install spikesafe-python`.
 Vektrex recommends always having the latest version of spikesafe-python when running these sequences; the current version is 1.1.0.
-It may help to run these sequences in a [virtual environment](https://docs.python.org/3/tutorial/venv.html).

 Once the spikesafe-python package is installed, each script in this repository can be run independently as a standalone Python file.
 Run a file in its current state and verify that the expected outputs are obtained, as specified by the file's markdown description.

-### Installing matplotlib
+### Installing matplotlib Package
 Some sequences involve graphing measurement results.
 To properly graph results, the [matplotlib](https://matplotlib.org/) library is required (version 3.2.1 or greater).
-Use the command `python -m pip install -U matplotlib` to install the latest version of matplotlib.
-You may want to perform this within a [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+Use the command `python -m pip install matplotlib` to install the latest version of matplotlib.
 Once the matplotlib library is installed, each sequence that involves graphing can be run as a standalone Python file.

+### Installing PyCLibrary Package
+Some sequences require external C resources, and requires the [PyCLibrary](https://pyclibrary.readthedocs.io/en/latest/) library.
+To install this library, enter the command `python -m pip install pyclibrary`.
+Once the PyCLibrary library is installed, each sequence that involves external C resources can be run as a standalone Python file.

 ### General Usage
 For most examples, you may need to modify the specified IP address within a sequence to match the IP address that is physically set on your SpikeSafe's DIP switch.
 In each sequence, the default IP address of 10.0.0.220 is set in the line `ip_address = '10.0.0.220'`.

 Each file can be modified to include additional settings and commands to fit individual needs.
 Refer to SpikeSafe documentation for more information on the SpikeSafe API.

+Most examples will log messages to the SpikeSafePythonSamples.log file under your local SpikeSafePythonSamples\ directory.
+Please refer to this file to ensure your sequence is running correctly.

 ## Downloading Files